Stephan-e/cool_school_public/README.md

-# skyrock
+# Cool School
-Skyrock app service
+The app to make your school cool
 ## Prerequisites
 Make sure you have the following installed
 - Docker